What Is Attorney Funding?

 Legal funding firms do not require personal credit checks to confirm an application for two reasons.
 As mentioned above, funding advances are taken out as business expenses, not as personal expenses, so personal credit checks are unnecessary.
 Furthermore, with most types of legal funding, attorneys are not directly responsible for repaying advances.
 Instead, payments are taken directly out of attorney escrow accounts, administrative accounts, or obligor accounts.

 After an applicant has been approved, a portion of the attorney’s pending settlement will be purchased from the obligor.
-The funding company purchases only a portion of the advance as away to minimize risk and to ensure that the attorney will have access to fees later on.
+The funding company purchases only a portion of the advance as a way to minimize risk and to ensure that the attorney will have access to fees later on.
 A funding company will typically purchase between only 10% and 50% of an attorney’s fee from an obligor.

 Attorneys can receive their funding within 48 hours after their agreement has been approved.
 There are no limits to how attorneys can spend their advances to enhance their business.